git-sou/Recommender_Systems/README.md

 - Sort the movies based on the score and output the top results.

 #### Metric
 One of the most basic metrics you can think of is the rating.
 However, using this metric has a few caveats.
 For one, it doesn't take into consideration the popularity of a movie.
-Therefore, a movie with a rating of 9 from 10 voters will be considered 'better' than a movie with a rating of 8.9 from 10,000 voters.
-So it is more difficult to discern the quality of a movie with extremely few voters.

 It is necessary that you come up with a weighted rating (WR) that takes into account the average rating and the number of votes it has garnered.
 Mathematically, it is represented as follows: